TheJacksonLaboratory/LIRICAL/docs/input-sanitation.rst

 The checks focus on the following:

 - At least one present or excluded HPO term is provided.
-- All phenotypic features are formatted as Compact uniform resource identifiers (CURIEs), e.g. ``HP:0001250`` for *Seizure*.
+- All phenotypic features are formatted as *Compact Uniform Resource Identifiers* (CURIEs), such as ``HP:0001250`` for *Seizure*.
 A valid CURIE consists of a prefix (e.g. ``HP``), delimiter (``:`` or ``_``), and id (e.g. ``0001250``).
 - The CURIEs are *unique*, i.e. used at most once.
 - The CURIEs correspond to identifiers of *current* or *obsolete* HPO terms.
 - The HPO terms are descendants of `Phenotypic abnormality <https://hpo.jax.org/app/browse/term/HP:0000118>`_ branch.
 - The HPO terms are logically consistent:

-    - The subject is not annotated with an HPO term in observed and excluded state at the same time
+    - The subject is not annotated with an HPO term in observed and excluded state at the same time.
     - The subject is not annotated with an observed HPO term and its observed or excluded ancestor.
     - The subject is not annotated with an excluded HPO term and its excluded ancestor.